-ROLE OF OTHER RISK FACTORS IN ATHEROSCLEROTIC CARDIOVASCULAR DISEASE
+ROLE OF RISK FACTORS IN ASCVD

-Numerous studies have demonstrated that the traditional risk factors for cardiovascular disease play an important role in patients with diabetes (2,4,5,110).
-Patients with diabetes without other risk factors have a relatively low risk of cardiovascular disease (albeit higher than similar non-diabetic patients), whereas the increasing prevalence of other risk factors markedly increases the risk of developing cardiovascular disease (2).
-The major reversible traditional risk factors are hypertension, cigarette smoking, and lipid abnormalities (2,4,5,13,111).
-Other risk factors include obesity (particularly visceral obesity), insulin resistance, small dense LDL, elevated triglycerides, low HDL-C, procoagulant state (increased PAI-1, fibrinogen), family history of early cardiovascular disease, homocystine, Lp (a), renal disease, albuminuria, and inflammation (C-reactive protein, SAA, cytokines) (2,4,5,110,111).
-In the last decade, it has become clear that to reduce the risk of cardiovascular disease in patients with diabetes, one will not only need to improve glycemic control but also address these other cardiovascular risk factors.
-In the remainder of this chapter I will focus on the dyslipidemia that occurs in patients with diabetes.
+Numerous studies have demonstrated that the traditional risk factors for ASCVD play an important role in patients with diabetes (2,4,5,110).
+Patients with diabetes without other risk factors have a relatively low risk of ASCVD (in most studies higher than similar non-diabetic patients), whereas the increasing prevalence of other risk factors markedly increases the risk of developing ASCVD (2).
+The maior reversible traditional risk factors are hypertension. cigarette smoking, and lipid abnormalities (2,4,5,14,111).
+Other risk factors include obesity (particularly visceral obesity), insulin resistance, small dense LDL, elevated TG, low HDL-C, procoagulant state (increased PAI-1, fibrinogen), family history of early ASCVD, homocysteine, Lp (a), renal disease, albuminuria, and inflammation (Creactive protein, SAA, cytokines) (2,4,5,110,111).
+In the last decade, it has become clear that to reduce the risk of ASCVD in patients with diabetes, one will not only need to improve glycemic control but also address these other cardiovascular risk factors.
+In the remainder of this chapter, I will focus on the dyslipidemia that occurs in patients with diabetes.

-ROLE OF LIPIDS IN ATHEROSCLEROTIC CARDIOVASCULAR DISEASE
+ROLE OF LIPIDS IN ASCVD

-As in the non-diabetic population, epidemiological studies have shown that increased LDL-C and non-HDL-C levels and decreased HDL-C levels are associated with an increased risk of cardiovascular disease in patients with diabetes (2,4,110,111).
+As in non-diabetic populations, epidemiological studies have shown that increased LDL-C and non-HDL-C levels and decreased HDL-C levels are associated with an increased risk of ASCVD in patients with diabetes (2,4,110,111).
 In the UKPDS cohort LDL-C levels were the strongest predictor of coronary artery disease (112).
-While it is universally accepted that elevated levels of LDL-C non-HDL-C and cause atherosclerosis and cardiovascular disease the role of HDL-C is uncertain.
+While it is universally accepted that elevated levels of LDL-C and non-HDL-C cause atherosclerosis and ASCVD the role of HDL-C is uncertain.
 Genetic studies and studies of drugs that raise HDL-C have not supported low HDL-C levels as a causative factor for atherosclerosis (113).
 Rather it is currently thought that HDL function is associated with atherosclerosis risk and that this does not precisely correlate with HDL-C levels (113).
-In diabetes. patients with elevations in serum triglyceride levels also are associated with an increased risk of cardiovascular disease (4,111,114).
-With regard to triglycerides, it is not clear whether they are a causative factor for cardiovascular disease or whether the elevation in triglycerides is a marker for other abnormalities (4,111,114,115).
-Recent Mendelian randomization studies have provided support for the hypothesis that elevated triglyceride levels play a causal role in atherosclerosis (115,116).
+In patients with diabetes, elevations in serum triglyceride (TG) levels also are associated with an increased risk of ASCVD (4,111,114).
+With regard to TG, it is not clear whether they are a causative factor for ASCVD or whether the elevation in TG is a marker for other abnormalities (4,111,114,115).
+Recent Mendelian randomization studies have provided support for the hypothesis that elevated TG levels play a causal role in atherosclerosis (115,116).
+Unfortunately, as will be discussed later in this chapter lowering TG levels in patients on statin therapy has not decreased cardiovascular events.